omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query8.md

 - - The Query Planner used the Merge semi join by using both the ZigZag join and the Hash based algorithm together on the condition (r.bid = b.bid) which improved the Execution time and the expected cost way more better which made the join in O(n log n) .

 - And It used the Hash indexed scan on color ='red' with performance of O(1) .
+- The Mix indices  helped in the performance it decreased the Execution Time and Expected Cost .

 ### Optimized Query